joolian/plotly_spc_charts/README.md

 ## Shewart Average and Range Chart
 Creates an interactive Average and Range chart using Plotly.
-The control limits can be calculated using one set of data and then the chart can be plotted using another set of data.
+The control limits can be calculated using one set of data and the chart plotted.
+New data can be plotted using the calculated control limits.
 The chart can be saved as PNG, JPEG, WebP, SVG and PDF.
 The control limits can be saved to JSON for reuse.
 Out of control subgroups are shown with red markers.